 Thanks to plentiful buses, boats, trams and Metro trains, getting around Budapest is easy.
-The Hungarian capital is highly walkable, and for the times when you need to go farther afield or get somewhere quickly, there are plenty of transport options.
+The Hungarian capital is highly walkable, and for the times when you need to go further afield or get somewhere quickly, there are plenty of options.

 Budapest Közlekedési Központ (BKK) runs the city’s transport network, which includes metro lines, trams, buses and even boats in the summer.
 BKK has a handy app for journey planning, so you can see when the next bus, tram, boat or metro is scheduled to arrive – it's particularly useful in winter, when temperatures regularly drop below -1°C (30°F).